COVESA/iot-event-analytics/src/sdk/javascript/README.md

 ## Build the Node.js SDK

-- Run `yarn build.sdk` from somewhere within the project directory
+- Run `yarn sdk.build` from somewhere within the project directory
 - The artifact will be saved at _src/sdk/javascript/lib/boschio.iotea-\<version\>.tgz_

 ## Install